prometheusresearch/rios/docs/source/instrument_specification.rst

     :Type: Boolean
     :Description: Indicates whether or not a response is required for this Field.
 This property is optional, and, if not specified, is assumed to be false.
+For ``recordList`` fields, this means that there is at least one non-empty response set in the list.
+For ``matrix`` fields, this means that at least one cell in the matrix contains a value.

 ``annotation``
     :Type: Enumerated String